-The Market Risk Management Group (MRMG), which is an independent function reports to the Head - RMG.
+The Market Risk Management Group (MRMG), which is an independent function reports to the Chief Risk Officer through Head - Market Risk.
 MRMG exercises independent control over the process of market risk management and recommends changes in risk policies, controls, processes and methodologies for quantifying and assessing market risk.
 There is clear functional separation of:

-- Trading i.e. front office; and - Reporting, control, settlements and accounting i.e. Treasury Control and Services Group (TCSG)
+Trading i.e. front office; and

+Reporting, control, settlements and accounting i.e. Treasury Control and Services Group (TCSG)